NHOrus/neuroi-quest/thread3/turn7o2.md

 "Are you shitting me?"
 Meiling said incredulously.
 "Look at that!
 Witch or not, that looks fucking serious.
 I'm sure the Neuroi have some fancy-pansy medicine or something that can help-"'

-"I'm fine."
-Su-Hyun insisted.
+"I'm *fine.*" Su-Hyun insisted.
 "There is no need to bother anyone with this."

 Meiling glared at her for a moment, but she reluctantly backed down after seeing that Su-Hyun wasn't going to budge.
 "Fine, but don't think the Neuroi saved you only for the sake of you puking your guts out later."